dudesamruddhi16-hub/360-fit-hub/README.md

 # Gym Management System

-A comprehensive Gym Management System built with React.js, Bootstrap, and IndexedDB.
+A comprehensive Gym Management System built with React.js, Bootstrap, and mongoDB.
 This system provides separate dashboards for Admin, Trainer, and User roles with complete gym management features.

 ## Features